Law of the wall in an unstably stratified turbulent channel flow: Introduction

 \section{Introduction}

 Wall bounded turbulence is highly relevant to a variety of engineering systems and naturally occurring flows.
 As such, the importance of the fundamental understanding of the generation of turbulent fluctuations by fluid-solid interactions in the boundary layers and their transport and interaction with the bulk mean flow \citep{Pope} is evident.
 In many geophysical and industrial flows, shear flows and wall turbulence are subjected to either stable or unstable thermal stratifications.
+When gravity and/or temperature differences are strong enough, buoyancy forces may alter significantly the boundary layer dynamics.
 Stable stratification is known to inhibit the bursting phenomenon, i.e. depleting the transport of turbulent fluctuations from the wall to the bulk, thus reducing the turbulent drag and increasing the mean flow velocity.
 Many studies have been devoted to this situation when the stratified scalar field is passive \citep{JohanssonWikstrom,PapaHanratty} and active \citep{ArmenioSarkar,GerzEtAl,IidaEtAl,VillalbaAlamo} and even in presence of non-Oberbeck-Boussinesq effects \citep{ZontaEtAl}.